-Grade level: 11,12 Credits: 1 Elective Credit Career Pathways: All 5 areas Periods per Cycle: 6 Length of Course: 90 days Quality Points: 6 (AP)
+Grade level: 11,12

+Credits: 1 Science Credit

+Career Pathways: All 5 areas

+Periods per Cycle: 6

+Length of Course: 90 days

+AP G.P.

-Prerequisites: Chemistry (grade of B or better) Algebra II (grade of B or better), Physics (grade of C or better).
-This course must be taken concurrently with an advanced math course.
+Prerequisites: Chemistry (grade of B or better) Algebra II (grade of B or better)

 AP Chemistry will strive to equip students with a depth of understanding of fundamentals and a reasonable competence in dealing with mathematical concepts related to chemical problems.
 The course will contribute to the development of the student's abilities to think clearly and express their ideas, orally and in writing, with clarity and logic.
 The topics covered include atomic theory and atomic structure, chemical bonding, states of matter, solutions, reaction types, stoichiometry, equilibrium, kinetics, thermodynamics, analytical chemistry, and organic chemistry.
 Students should consult with the instructor before enrolling in this course.